mikerst/mikethomas.design/src/work/reimagining-making-emails.md

 ### Wider business context

-At the time the work was commencing, we were aware that a company rebrand was on the horizon, and so the project provided an opportunity to audit and slim down our email ecosystem with a view to more easily rolling out a brand refresh at a later date.
+At the time the work was commencing, we were aware that a company rebrand was on the horizon, and so the project provided an opportunity to audit, slim down and generally perform a bit of housekeeping on our email ecosystem with a view to more easily rolling out a brand refresh at a later date.

-We were also transitioning to a new data-driven CRM platform, and so we needed to spend time refactoring our email codebase to better leverage the new environment.
+We were also transitioning to a new data-driven CRM platform, and so we needed to spend time refactoring our email codebase to better leverage the new environment, including rewriting all base components and templates, as well as accompanying documentation.

-## Role
+## Outcomes & Role

-Working as part of a cross-functional product team, my role

-## Starting with outcomes

-Before diving in to the solutions, it felt important to try and express the problems in terms of desirable outcomes.
-In this instance, there were some fairly clear-cut things we needed, namely:
+There were some fairly clear-cut things we needed—that we didn't have—put in place that we felt would solve the above mentioned problems.

-1. Design colleagues should have a set of robust, easy-to-use assets to work from.
+1. Design colleagues should have a set of documented, easy-to-use assets to work from.
 2. Marketing colleagues should be empowered to self-serve new emails efficiently.
 3. Engineering colleagues should be able to access all email .html in a way that suits engineering workflows.

-### Keeping things pragmatic

-With three broad outcomes, a lot of questions arose around what sorts of solutions would work best, spawning a whole bunch of sub questions about execution, implementation, knowledge sharing and so on.
-It was really tempting to spend a lot of time researching and exploring lots of different options, to try them out and see what fits best, however we needed to get moving quickly, and so a few quick decisions were made to help things along.
-Specifically;

-* The team was already using Sketch, and so we'd focus our visual work here.
-* We would try to mirror the breakdown of email designs and templates consistently between our sketch documents and codebase, to make working across both design and development of email easy to understand and maintain.
-* We would document the email creation process thoroughly so anyone who needed to get involved could go to a single place to find out how to do what and where.
+Working as part of a cross-functional product team, my role focused in the design and distribution of an up to date email design library, refactoring our HTML email codebase to make it simpler and easier to use, as well as educating other members of the team regarding how to make use of all the new assets and resources through one-to-one sessions, and written documentation.

-## Easy-to-use assets
+## Sketch Library

 The team was already using Sketch, and so we took the decision right away to focus our efforts here on producing a library file containing all of our emails broken down in to their various elements, based loosely upon atomic design principles.